c3d/recorder/README.md

 While a `RECORD` behaves mostly like `printf`, there are important caveats and limitations to be aware of, see below.

-Normally, `RECORD` stores a time stamp for each event being recorded.
-This is actually the most expensive part of recording.
-For very tight loops, it is possible to use `RECORD_FAST`, which does not record time and may be approximately twice as fast on modern x86 CPUs.

 ## Caveats and limitations